ietf-wg-cellar/matroska-specification/tagging.md

 ENCODER          | UTF-8  | The software or hardware used to encode this item. ("LAME" or "XviD") ENCODER_SETTINGS | UTF-8  | A list of the settings used for encoding this item.
 No specific format.
 BPS              | UTF-8  | The average bits per second of the specified item.
 This is only the data in the Blocks, and excludes headers and any container overhead.
 FPS              | UTF-8  | The average frames per second of the specified item.
 This is typically the average number of Blocks per second.
-In the event that lacing is used, each laced chunk is to be counted as a seperate frame.
+In the event that lacing is used, each laced chunk is to be counted as a separate frame.
 BPM              | UTF-8  | Average number of beats per minute in the complete target (e.g. a chapter).
 Usually a decimal number.
 MEASURE          | UTF-8  | In music, a measure is a unit of time in Western music like "4/4".
 It represents a regular grouping of beats, a meter, as indicated in musical notation by the time signature..
 The majority of the contemporary rock and pop music you hear on the radio these days is written in the 4/4 time signature.
 TUNING           | UTF-8  | It is saved as a frequency in hertz to allow near-perfect tuning of instruments to the same tone as the musical piece (e.g. "441.34" in Hertz).
 The default value is 440.0 Hz.